-Managing Director Statement 2018
+Managing Director Statement 2020

-The years 2017-2018 have been successful and challenging ones for Siloso Beach Resort.
-While facing an increasingly competitive local hotel landscape as well as industry manpower challenges, we have still managed to make progress in our journey towards sustainability.
-Some existing initiatives have been reinforced, such as our strong as ever eco tour (over 19,000 attendees reached, exceeding our most optimistic targets) and new ones developed, such our collaboration with ITE College East to assist in developing their own vermicomposting program, as well as partnering with the South West Community Development Council to donate organic earthworm casting fertilizer to all of the community gardens in the district.
+The year 2019 was successful and challenging for Siloso Beach Resort.
+While facing an increasingly competitive local hotel landscape as well as industry manpower challenges, we still managed to make progress in our journey towards sustainability.
+Some existing initiatives have been reinforced, such as our strong as ever Eco Tour (over 21,000 attendees reached, exceeding our most optimistic targets) and new ones developed, such our collaboration with ITE College East to assist in developing their own vermicomposting program.